Can I make an Inheritance Act claim if I am a dependant

 Hayley Bundey

-Hayley joined Slee Blackwell in 2008 initially as a paralegal before training and qualifying as a Solicitor with the firm in 2011.She has specialised in Contentious Probate throughout her career and has extensive experience in all areas of Contentious Probate work, including claims under the Inheritance Act, challenges to the validity of wills, trust & executor disputes and beneficial interest claims involving proprietary estoppel.
+Hayley has specialised in Contentious Probate and Trust Disputes throughout her career and has extensive experience in all areas of this specialist work, including claims under the Inheritance Act, challenges to the validity of wills, claims to set aside lifetime gifts/transfers including pursuit of complex civil fraud claims, trust & executor disputes and beneficial interest claims involving TOLATA, proprietary estoppel and family farming disputes, in which she has a particularly keen interest.

 Share this post: